nexodus-io/nexodus/docs/user-guide/user-guide.md

 sudo dnf copr enable russellb/nexodus
 ```

-Then you should be able to install nexodus with:
+Then you should be able to install Nexodus with:

 ```sh
 sudo dnf install nexodus